-The sub-minimum requirement for Enterprise and Supplier Development is 40% for each of the three weighting points, within the Enterprise and Supplier Development element, namely Preferential Procurement; Supplier Development And Enterprise Development.
+The sub-minimum requirement for Enterprise and Supplier Development is 40% for each of the three weighting points excluding bonus points, within the Enterprise and Supplier Development element, namely Preferential Procurement; Supplier Development And Enterprise Development.

 3.4.
 COMPLIANCE TO PRIORITY ELEMENTS